 Partner at Penningtons Manches Cooper

-ILPA Trustee and Trustee Liaison for the ILPA Economic Migration Working Group
+ILPA Chair of Trustees and Trustee Liaison for the ILPA Economic Migration Working Group

 Hazar is a partner in the immigration team and heads Penningtons Manches Cooper’s private wealth immigration offering.
 She qualified in 2006 and joined the firm the same year.
 With over 15 years’ immigration experience she advises high net worth individuals looking to relocate to the UK, working alongside colleagues in the private wealth team to provide a full service covering tax, family and real estate.

 Also recognised for her expertise in the education sector, Hazar’s clients include universities, independent schools and large private education providers, whom she assists on all aspects of compliance, risk management, restructuring and business strategies.
 She is experienced in providing global immigration solutions to large multinational organisations from a wide range of sectors including retail, sports, entertainment and technology.
 She advises on immigration, citizenship and EU law, appeals, judicial review applications and challenges to Home Office decisions which affect sponsors.
 Fluent in Arabic, she has contacts throughout the Middle East, in particular the UAE, and regularly visits the region.